 Top 10 Lung Health Benefits from the Affordable Care Act

-- Americans who have pre-existing conditions, such as asthma and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, can no longer be denied health insurance.
+- Americans who have pre-existing conditions, such as asthma and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, can no longer be denied health insurance on the marketplace.

-- Millions of Americans who couldn't get health insurance before are now able to.
+- Millions of Americans who couldn't get health insurance before are now able to on the marketplace.
 People with asthma and other respiratory conditions have options for receiving medical treatment other than going to the ER.

 - Insurance companies are prohibited from revoking coverage when a patient gets sick with a condition such as lung cancer.

 - Pregnant women on Medicaid are required to have coverage of all quit smoking treatments and medications.

-- All new private insurance plans and state marketplace plans must cover treatments that help smokers quit and cover lung cancer screening for people at risk for lung cancer can be screened without cost-sharing.
+- All new private insurance plans and marketplace plans must cover treatments that help smokers quit and cover lung cancer screening for people at risk for lung cancer can be screened without cost-sharing.

 - The Prevention and Public Health Fund provides funding to community-based prevention and public health efforts, including coverage of quit smoking treatments and programs that help people control their asthma.